What is a Wimbledon Debenture?

-The principal activity of the Company is the ownership and development of the grounds and buildings on Church Road, Wimbledon, London SW19.
-These facilities are made available for playing lawn tennis and croquet, and for the staging the Wimbledon Championships in return for a facility fee.
+The principal activity of the Company is the ownership and development of the Grounds and buildings on Church Road, Wimbledon, London SW19.
+These facilities are made available for playing lawn tennis and croquet, and for the staging the Wimbledon Tennis Championships in return for a facility fee.

-- Retractable roofs on Centre Court and No.1 Courts
+- Retractable roofs on Centre Court and No.1 Court

 - The Wimbledon Museum